-Associated UoB Risks (see Risk Register, Annex A for more details) Student Group/ Objective Activity Outcomes Outcome Indicator 1 - Sense of Belonging ABMO (OBJ3.2) Creating an inclusive and enriching university learning environment: Students have a sense of belonging with the course.
-Increase in student satisfaction and sense of belonging, measured in 7 - Lack of appropriate support mechanisms Disabilities (OBJ3.3) Structured and wide-ranging inductions Personal tutoring Dedicated Student Experience Staff engage with students regularly in small groups and are able to understand their needs. unit evaluations, student surveys and internal data collection Increased on course attainment 1 - Sense of ABMO staff Creating inclusive and enriching teaching Staff across the university engage with and and degree attainment Belonging 5 - Inequity, discrimination or (OBJ3.2) Disabilities and learning - Academic support delivered by individual departments. understand the challenges faced by WP students Increase in student satisfaction and sense of belonging, measured through unconscious bias 7 - Lack of (OBJ3.3) Decolonising the curriculum Curriculum Transformation implementation Focus on inclusion, equity and diversity embedded across all levels of leadership and governance and accessibility is a key priority NSS scores and internal data collection appropriate support mechanisms Centre for Learning and Teaching talks, curriculum development and design, staff workshops across all areas of university life Increased on course attainment and degree attainment
+Associated UoB Risks (see Risk Register, Annex A for more details) Student Group/ Objective Activity Outcomes Outcome Indicator 1 - Sense of ABMO Creating an inclusive and enriching Students have a sense of belonging with the Increase in student satisfaction and Belonging (OBJ3.2) university learning environment: course. sense of belonging, measured in 7 - Lack of Structured and wide-ranging unit evaluations, student surveys appropriate Disabilities inductions Staff engage with students regularly in small and internal data collection support (OBJ3.3) Personal tutoring groups and are able to understand their needs. mechanisms Dedicated Student Experience Increased on course attainment staff and degree attainment 1 - Sense of ABMO Creating inclusive and enriching teaching Staff across the university engage with and Belonging (OBJ3.2) and learning understand the challenges faced by WP Increase in student satisfaction and 5 - Inequity, Academic support delivered by students sense of belonging, measured discrimination or Disabilities individual departments. through unconscious (OBJ3.3) Decolonising the curriculum Focus on inclusion, equity and diversity NSS scores and internal data bias Curriculum Transformation embedded across all levels of leadership and collection 7 - Lack of implementation governance and accessibility is a key priority appropriate Centre for Learning and Teaching across all areas of university life Increased on course attainment support talks, curriculum development and degree attainment mechanisms and design, staff workshops